dm9gp/flip-flop/README.md

 GET STARTED:

 Review the attached images or
-open .fzz file in "Fritzing" from https://fritzing.org/ to view the schematics, inspect or modify the circuit.
+open .fzz file in "Fritzing" from https://fritzing.org/.

-To make the circuit, you will need a Breadboard or print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
+To make the circuit, you will need a Breadboard or print the PCB file (in the latest version) or have the PCB printed for you, the PCB file here is in "Fritzing" format .fzz.
 You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.